Best Helicopter Tour Guides & Tips

 Helicopterstour.com

 Planning your first helicopter tour?
-One of the most common questions travelers have is: what should I wear?
+One of the most common questions travelers have is: what should I wear on a Helicopter Tour?
 The right outfit and gear can make your ride more comfortable, safer, and way better for photos.
 In this guide, we’ll walk you through what to wear, what to bring, and how to get the most out of your sky-high adventure.

 Season / Climate | What to Wear | Why It’s Recommended | Best For |